Job interviews are damn scary and job interview questions can be particularly terrifying.

-Even if you’re a seasoned pro, you’re probably familiar with that bottom of the belly nervous energy kinda feeling.
+Even if you’re a seasoned pro, you’re probably familiar with that bottom of the belly nervous energy kinda feeling when you’re asked something you’re not prepared for.

 Don’t know about you, but sometimes we just wish we could climb inside our potential employer’s brain and find out exactly what they’re thinking.